 EDAD 5386.
 Spc Populations & Spc Programs.
 3 Hours.

-The course provides a study of special programs offered in public schools such as the following: special and compensatory education, bilingual and ESL education, adult and continuing education, gifted/talented, and vocational and technical education.
+Students learn about special programs offered in public schools such as the following: special and compensatory education, bilingual and ESL education, adult and continuing education, gifted/talented, and vocational and technical education.

 EDAD 6110.
 Workshop in Educ Leadership.
 1 Hour.